ngchain/ngcore/docs/rpc.md

 # ngcore JSON-RPC Reference

+> This is a practical method reference.
+For the **protocol** — the private
+> mempool, tx model, contract VM and consensus these methods expose — see the
+> specification at [paper.ngchain.org](https://paper.ngchain.org).
+The source
+> of truth for the method set is the registry in `jsonrpc/regiser_handlers.go`.

 Two servers speak JSON-RPC 2.0 over HTTP POST:

 - the **node** (`ngcore --rpc-port ...`) — the full chain;